tensorflow/tensorboard/tensorboard/plugins/pr_curve/http_api.md

 run-tag combination).

 The `displayName` is shown atop individual plots in TensorBoard.
 The description might offer insight for instance into how data was generated.

+Importantly, the `description` contains sanitized HTML to be injected into the DOM, while the `displayName` is simply an arbitrary string.

 Here is an example.